Skip to main content

 About

-Drova: Forsaken Kin is a single player role playing game with a fantasy theme.
+Drova: Forsaken Kin is a single player open world role playing game with fantasy, mystery and dark fantasy themes.
 It was developed by Just2D and was released on October 15, 2024.
 It received mostly positive reviews from critics and very positive reviews from players.

 Drova is a pixel art role-playing game inspired by classic role-playing games.
 We want to create a challenging and interesting world and offer a well-rounded and consistent gaming experience.